yasminenassar/01-adder/README.md

 * You are not required to provide these tests, but we highly encourage you to do so.
 * Feel free to add as many tests in `tests/yourTests.json`.
 However, we'll just take the first 10 for extra credit purposes.
-* You will get partial credit if you were not able to break only some of the mutations.
+* You will get partial credit if you were able to break only some of the mutations.

 ## Submission Instructions